 - Give away to friends or family

 Ensuring that cardboard boxes are recycled is a critical aspect of the manufacturing process, as it saves time, money, and resources.
 Another advantage of cardboard boxes is that not only are they recyclable, but they are reusable and can be upcycled.

 Why Reuse & Recycle Cardboard Boxes?

 Cardboard boxes have several environmental benefits.
-They are 100% recyclable, reusable and sustainable.
-The recycling process reduces our dependence on fossil fuels and non-renewable resources, reduces pollution and helps to save trees.
+They are 100% recyclable, reusable, and sustainable.
+Recycling reduces our dependence on fossil fuels and non-renewable resources, reduces pollution, and helps save trees.

 1. Diverts Waste from Landfills